Jodicooli/GraphRAG/Theory/README.md

 ---

-## 6. Comparative Evaluation of GraphRAG Approaches
+## 6. Comparative GraphRAG Solutions

 This section presents a detailed comparison of three GraphRAG-based architectures using a fixed dataset and a consistent set of customer support questions across six thematic categories: